-The Department will be holding special events throughout the year to commemmorate this centennial milestone.
+The Department will be holding special events throughout the year to commemorate this centennial milestone.
 Check back here for announcements.

-Read the University Week article about the Centennial Lecture, to be held Wednesday Nov.
+The University Week published an article about the Centennial Lecture held Wednesday Nov.
 19.

 The College of Arts and Sciences and the UW Alumni Association are sponsoring a Centennial Lecture Series featuring presentations by faculty from four UW departments.
 The Asian L&L presentation, by Professors Zev Handel and Michael Shapiro, will take place on the evening of November 19th.

 "The Centennial Lecture Series: Beyond the American Point of View" is a set of four presentations and panel discussions featuring the UW's renowned faculty.